 Only being enrolled in Medicare Parts A and B leaves you at risk of paying more out of pocket expenses for many common medical bills, such as prescription drugs, specialists, dental care, and hearing aids, just to name a few.
 Take a look below at the plans we offer to fill in gaps you would be left to pay.
 (Keep in mind, you must be enrolled in Medicare in order for supplemental health insurance to take effect.)

 A Medicare Advantage Plan (like an HMO or PPO) is another way to get your Medicare coverage.
 Medicare Advantage Plans, sometimes called “Part C” or “MA Plans,” are offered by Medicare-approved private insurance companies that must follow rules set by Medicare.

 Original Medicare pays for much, but not all, of the cost for covered health care services and supplies.
-Medicare Supplement Insurance policies, sold by private companies, can help pay some of the remaining health care costs for covered services and supplies.
+Medicare Supplement health insurance policies, sold by private insurance companies, can help pay some of the remaining health care costs for covered services and supplies.

 Medicare Part D

 Medicare prescription drug coverage is an optional benefit.
 Medicare offers drug coverage to everyone with Medicare.
-Even if you don’t take prescriptions now, you should consider joining a Medicare drug plan.
+Even if you don’t take prescriptions now, you should consider joining a Medicare prescription drug plan (Part D).

 Medicare Special Needs Plan

-Special Needs Plans (SNP) A Special Needs Plan (SNP) provides benefits and services to people with specific diseases or health care needs.
+A Special Needs Plan (SNP) provides benefits and services to people with low income (Medicaid) or certain chronic diseases.
 SNPs tailor their benefits, provider choices, and drug formularies to best meet the specific needs of the groups they serve.